StuartHarris/wasmcloud-graphql-provider/README.md

 ## Getting started

+The default local setup is to run NATS, the registry, and the postgres database in Docker using the `automation/docker-compose.yaml` file, and to run `wasmcloud` natively.

 1. build and sign everything.
-If you're on MacOS, you may need to build the provider for Linux by running the provider's `make` in the dev container — for vscode, run (`cmd-shift-P`) `@command:remote-containers.reopenInContainer`.
+If you're on MacOS, and you need to build the provider for Linux, you can run the provider's `make` in the dev container — for vscode, run (`cmd-shift-P`) `@command:remote-containers.reopenInContainer`.

    ```sh
    make